Bill Clinton: A Reckoning

 How vitiated Bill Clinton seemed at the last Democratic convention.
 Some of his appetites, at least, had waned; his wandering, “Norwegian Wood” speech about his wife struck the nostalgic notes of a husband’s fiftieth anniversary toast, and the crowd—for the most part—indulged it in that spirit.
 Clearly, he was no longer thinking about tomorrow.
 With a pencil neck and a sagging jacket he clambered gamely onto the stage after Hillary’s acceptance speech and played happily with the red balloons that fell from the ceiling.

 When the couple repeatedly reminded the crowd of their new status as grandparents it was to suggest very different associations in voters’ minds.
 Hillary’s grandmotherhood was evoked to suggest the next phase in her lifelong work on behalf of women and children—in this case forging a bond with the millions of American grandmothers who are doing the hard work of raising the next generation, while their own adult children muddle through life.
-But Bill’s being a grandfather was intended to send a different message: don’t worry about him anymore; he’s old now.
+But Bill’s being a grandfather was intended to send a different message: Don’t worry about him anymore; he’s old now.
 He won’t get into those messes again.

 Yet let us not forget the sex crimes of which the younger, stronger Bill Clinton was very credibly accused in the 1990s.
 Juanita Broaddrick reported that when she was a volunteer on one of his gubernatorial campaigns, she had arranged to meet him in a hotel coffee shop.
 At the last minute, he had changed the location to her room in the hotel, where she says he very violently raped her.
 She said she fought against Clinton throughout a rape that left her bloodied.
 At a different Arkansas hotel, he caught sight of a minor state employee named Paula Jones, and, Jones says, he sent a couple of state troopers to invite her to his suite, where he exposed his penis to her and told her to kiss it.
-Kathleen Willey said that she met him in the Oval Office for personal and professional advice and that he groped her, rubbed his erect penis on her and pushed her hand to his crotch.
+Kathleen Willey said that she met him in the Oval Office for personal and professional advice and that he groped her, rubbed his erect penis on her, and pushed her hand to his crotch.

 It was a pattern of behavior; it included an alleged violent assault; the women involved had far more credible evidence than many of the most notorious accusations that have come to light in the past five weeks.
 But Clinton was not left to the swift and pitiless justice that today’s accused men have experienced.
 Rather, he was rescued by a surprising force: machine feminism.
 The movement had by then ossified into a partisan operation and it was willing—eager—to let this friend of the sisterhood enjoy a little droit de seigneur.

 The notorious 1998 New York Times op-ed by Gloria Steinem must surely stand as one of the most regretted public actions of her life.
-It slut-shamed, victim-blamed and age-shamed; it urged compassion for and gratitude to the man the women accused.
+It slut-shamed, victim-blamed, and age-shamed; it urged compassion for and gratitude to the man the women accused.
 Moreover (never write an op-ed in a hurry; you’ll accidentally say what you really believe), it characterized contemporary feminism as a weaponized auxiliary of the Democratic Party.

 Called “Feminists and the Clinton Question,” it was written in March of 1998, when Paula Jones’s harassment claim was working its way through court.
 It was printed seven days after Kathleen Willey’s blockbuster 60 Minutes interview with Ed Bradley.
 If all the various allegations were true, wrote Steinem, Bill Clinton was “a candidate for sex addiction therapy.”
-To her mind, the most “credible” accusations were those of Willey, whom she noted was “old enough to be Monica Lewisnky’s mother.”
+To her mind, the most “credible” accusations were those of Willey, whom she noted was “old enough to be Monica Lewinsky’s mother.”
 And then she wrote the fatal sentences that invalidated the new understanding of workplace sexual harassment as a moral and legal wrong: “Even if the allegations are true, the President is not guilty of sexual harassment.
-He is accused of having made a gross, dumb and reckless pass at a supporter during a low point in her life.
+He is accused of having made a gross, dumb, and reckless pass at a supporter during a low point in her life.
 She pushed him away, she said, and it never happened again.
 In other words, President Clinton took ‘no’ for an answer.”

-Steinam said the same was true of Paula Jones.
+Steinem said the same was true of Paula Jones.
 These were not crimes; they were “passes.”
 Broaddrick was left out by Steinem, who revealed herself as a combination John and Bobby Kennedy of the feminist movement: the fair-haired girl and the bareknuckle fixer.
-The widespread liberal response to the sex crime accusations against Bill Clinton found their natural consequence 20 years later in the behavior of Harvey Weinstein: stay loudly and publicly and extravagantly on the side of signal leftist causes, and you can do what you want in the privacy of your offices and hotel rooms.
+The widespread liberal response to the sex crime accusations against Bill Clinton found their natural consequence 20 years later in the behavior of Harvey Weinstein: Stay loudly and publicly and extravagantly on the side of signal leftist causes and you can do what you want in the privacy of your offices and hotel rooms.
 But the mood of the country has changed.
 We are in a time when old monuments are coming down and when men are losing their careers over things they did to women a long time ago.

 When more than a dozen women stepped forward and accused Leon Wieseltier of a serial and decades-long pattern of workplace sexual harassment, he said, “I will not waste this reckoning.”
 It was textbook Wieseltier: the insincere promise and the perfectly chosen word.
 The Democratic Party needs to make its own reckoning of the way it protected Bill Clinton.
 The party needs to come to terms with the fact that it was so enraptured by their brilliant, Big Dog president and his stunning string of progressive accomplishments that it abandoned some of its central principles.
 The party was on the wrong side of history and there are consequences for that.
 Yet expedience is not the only reason to make this public accounting.
 If it is possible for politics and moral behavior to coexist, then this grave wrong needs to be acknowledged.
 If Weinstein and Mark Halperin and Louis C.K. and all the rest can be held accountable, so can our former president and so can his party, which so many Americans so desperately need to rise again.